Duesenberg Model A: Drivetrain

 The Straight Eight was the first car in series production in the United States with a straight-eight engine.
-The engine had a cast iron block, a detachable cast iron cylinder head, and an aluminum lower crankcase and oil pan.
+The engine had a cast iron block, a detachable cast iron cylinder head with hemispheric combustion chambers, and an aluminum lower crankcase and oil pan.
 The crankshaft ran in three main bearings.
-While the prototype Straight Eight shown at the model's introduction had horizontal valves of the type used in earlier Duesenberg-designed marine and racing engines, the model that entered production had a shaft-driven single overhead camshaft which used rockers to operate two valves per cylinder in a hemispheric combustion chamber.
+While the prototype Straight Eight shown at the model's introduction had horizontal valves of the type used in earlier Duesenberg-designed marine and racing engines, the model that entered production had a shaft-driven single overhead camshaft which used rockers to operate two valves per cylinder.

 The engine used a single updraft carburetor; early versions used a Stromberg unit, which was replaced by a Schebler unit.
 The carburetor was on the right side of the engine, the mixture went into a passage through the engine block to the intake manifold on the left side of the engine.
 Ignition was by Delco coil and breaker points, with the distributor at the end of the generator/starter unit.

 With a 2.875 in bore and a 5 in stroke, the engine had a displacement of 260 cuin.
 The standard compression ratio of five to one yielded 88 hp at 3600 rpm and 170 lbft of torque at 1500 rpm.
 This gave the Model A a top speed of 71 mph.

-A single dry-plate clutch and an unsynchronized three-speed gearbox were bolted to the engine.
-The gearbox was operated directly with a central shift lever.
+The transmission was an unsynchronized three-speed gearbox with a single dry-plate clutch.
 The drive shaft was enclosed in a torque tube and drove the live rear axle through a spiral bevel drive.